-Composite products where less than half their content is processed milk product are also subject to these requirements except where the conditions in Article 6 of Decision 2007/275/EC are met.
+A composite products where less than half its content is processed milk product is also subject to these requirements except where the conditions in Article 6 of Decision 2007/275/EC are met.

 Composite products referred to above are subject to veterinary checks at BCPs.